andrejax/DBIntegration/readme.md

+# C# app with Twitter and Github integration
-﻿To run on Windows, just run the provided exe.
+ To run on Windows, just run the provided exe.
 It can be found in the directory deploy/windows.

 Open http://localhost:5000/swagger/ in your favourite browser.